 DOCXToDocument

-Convert DOCX files to documents your pipeline can query.
+Convert DOCX files to documents your pipeline can query, with configurable formatting for tables and links.

-DOCXToDocument uses python-docx library to convert DOCX files to documents.
-This component doesn't preserve page breaks in the original document.
+DOCXToDocument doesn't preserve page breaks from the original document.

 Usage Example